Konak, İzmir: Konak Square and Kemeraltı (grand bazaar)

 Covering the area between Konak Square and the Agora of Smyrna, Kemeraltı Bazaar is a part of İzmir where residential buildings are practically absent and which consists, not on only of hundreds of commercial establishments but also of numerous religious buildings (historic mosques and synagogues) concentrated in walking distance from each other. İzmir center's two largest churches, a Catholic church dedicated to Polycarp and the Greek Orthodox church of "Aya Vukla", premises of the archaeological museum until recently and currently in phase of being restored, are also located slightly outside Kemeraltı zone.
 The entire area corresponds to İzmir's small inner bay which existed until the 18th century and is thus land gained from the sea.
 1590-built Hisar Mosque and the 1744-built Kızlarağası led the pace for the establishment of a commercial zone here which is still marked by many buildings of İzmir's Ottoman period.

 Kordon (seaside promenade)

-Alsancak is a neighborhood of well-designed streets and modern apartment blocks and stores and also where İzmir's trendiest and the most expensive and exclusive residences and commercial space are found here, as well as the busiest office buildings, including consulates.
-It extends along the First Kordon and the Second Kordon, the first having taken present-day look with the construction of İzmir's new port installations between 1867–1876.
-With the project, the wharf (Pasaport Quay), as well as a 3250 m combination of a landing stage, of a street served by a tram line and of an esplanade (Kordon) came into existence, all built on land gained from the sea, and profoundly changing the city's look.
+Alsancak is a neighborhood of well-designed streets, modern apartment blocks and stores where İzmir's most expensive residences and commercial space are found alongside consulates.
+It extends along the First Kordon and the Second Kordon.
+The wharf (Pasaport Quay), as well as a 3250 m combination of a landing stage, a tram line and an esplanade (Kordon) were built on reclaimed land from the sea which altered the overall image of the city.

 Many restaurants, bars, cafes, discothèques and other entertainment venues are concentrated in Alsancak, increasingly within the intact rows of older and more traditional one- or two-storied buildings found in the inner smaller streets and are often restored specifically for the purpose of the intended commercial activity.